 You do need a TEFL certificate in order to complete your work visa application, but you can also obtain it after you’ve secured a position.
 In fact, some positions Panda Buddy offers can offer you TEFL course at a much cheaper price.
 So if you don’t have one already, don’t worry, you’ll be fine.

 P.S.
 There are also many different kinds that are equivalent to TEFL, such as TESOL certificate, CELTA, Cert TESOL, Dip TESOL, those are big ones.

-Q5: Can I Teach in China Without a Degree?
+5. Can I teach in China without a degree?

-There might be some positions available for people without a degree due to the high demand, however, it’s not recommended to take the risk to teach in China without a legal visa.
+There might be some positions available for people without a degree due to the high demand, however, it’s not recommended to take the risk to teach in China without a work visa.

 The good news is, there are countries hiring English teachers that don’t require you to have a Bachelor degree.
 For more detailed information, please check out our summaries of teaching abroad requirements.

-In order to obtain a legal work visa, you need to have a clean background check, meaning no criminal record.
+In order to obtain a legal work visa, you need to have a clean background check, a valid passport, and an updated curriculum vitae.